 Employees who were not terminated for cause or were not found guilty of illegal behavior may file an appeal.
-For example, if an employee thinks they were demoted unfairly, they can bring this issue to the attention of the Deputy Executive Director, who will evaluate the situation and may organize a hearing.
-Please note employees who are terminated during the first 90 day of employment are ineligible to file for an appeal.
+For example, if an employee thinks they were demoted unfairly, they can bring this issue to the attention of the Deputy Executive Director, who will evaluate the situation to determine the correct parties to hear the concern.
+Please note employees who are terminated during the first ninety (90) days of employment are ineligible to file an appeal.